utengrexpo/EngineeringExpoMainSite/README.md

 The Engineering Expo website uses the following branches:

 - `master`: This is the main branch of the repository.
 It contains the latest stable version of the website that is currently deployed on the server.
-- `develop`: This branch is used for ongoing development work.
+- `dev`: This branch is used for ongoing development work.
 Changes that are pushed to this branch are tested and integrated before being merged into the `master` branch.
 - `feature-branch`: These branches are created when working on a specific feature or bugfix.
-When the work is complete, the branch is merged back into `develop`.
+When the work is complete, the branch is merged back into `dev`.

-Checkout the following cheatsheet, underneath the branch section to figure out how to branch and make changes: https://education.github.com/git-cheat-sheet-education.pdf
+Check out the following cheatsheet, underneath the branch section to figure out how to branch and make changes: https://education.github.com/git-cheat-sheet-education.pdf

 ## How to Make Meaningful Changes